connery-io/connery-sdk/README.md

 There are many platforms around that allow you to connect different services together and build automation workflows.
 For example, no-code platforms like Zapier and Make.
-Also, many AI-powered platforms are gaining momentum on the market.
-For example, ChatGPT with its plugins, AI-powered chatbots, and agents.
+Also, many AI-powered platforms are gaining momentum on the market — for instance, ChatGPT with its plugins, AI-powered chatbots, and agents.

 All of them must be connected to third-party services to provide integration and automation capabilities to the end users.
 API is not enough for that nowadays, as it should always be wrapped into the native app following